West 22nd Street (Cermak Road) and Kingery Highway

 Village of Oak Brook, Illinois

 Construction began on OAKBROOK CENTER in 1960.
 The 25 million dollar facility was built on a 160-acre parcel, located 16.3 miles west of The Loop, in suburban Oak Brook.
 Open-air in format, the complex was designed by Richard Marsh Bennett, of the Loebl, Schlossman & Bennett firm.
-Buildings were configured with Ground (or "Mall") Levels and basements.
+Buildings were configured with Ground (or Mall) Levels and basements.

 Anchoring the mall were a 4-level (365,000 square foot) Marshall Field & Company and 3-level (285,000 square foot) Sears.
 The fully-leased shopping hub housed fifty-six stores and services.
 These included Walgreen Drug, Stuarts Ready-To-Wear For Ladies, Maurice L. Rothschild, Fabric Mart, an S.S.
 Kresge 5 & 10, Jewel Supermarket and 3-level (66,000 square foot), New York City-based Bonwit Teller.

-In its original incarnation, OAKBROOK CENTER encompassed 1,300,000 leasable square feet, making it the second-largest shopping center in the United States (New Jersey's GARDEN STATE PLAZA being the largest).
+In its original incarnation, OAKBROOK CENTER encompassed approximately 1,300,000 leasable square feet, making it the second-largest shopping center in the United States (New Jersey's GARDEN STATE PLAZA being the largest).

 The first motion picture venue at the mall, the Balaban & Klatz Oakbrook Theatre, opened December 25, 1964.
 This freestanding venue was twinned in 1983 and reconfigured as a tri-plex in 1984.

 Meanwhile, commercial competitors had entered the marketplace.
 YORKTOWN CENTER {2.8 miles west, in Lombard} was completed in 1968.
 WOODFIELD MALL {13.8 miles northwest, in Schaumburg} opened in 1971.
-There was also NORTH RIVERSIDE PARK MALL {7.1 miles east, in North Riverside}, which was dedicated in 1975.
+There was also NORTH RIVERSIDE PARK MALL {7.1 miles east, in North Riverside}, dedicated in 1975.

 A third anchor department store was added to OAKBROOK CENTER in the early 1970s.
 A structure housing Maurice L. Rothschild was demolished and replaced by a 2-level (101,900 square foot), New York City-based Lord & Taylor.
-This store was dedicated February 20, 1973.
+This store was dedicated on February 20, 1973.

 A larger expansion got underway in 1980.
 The southeast corner of the mall was expanded with a 2-level -twenty tenant- store block and three anchor department stores.
-Dallas-based Neiman Marcus dedicated their 3-level (113,000 square foot) operation August 28, 1981.
-A 3-level (91,000 square foot), New York City-based Saks Fifth Avenue began business September 11, 1981.
+Dallas-based Neiman Marcus dedicated their 3-level (113,000 square foot) unit on August 28, 1981.
+A 3-level (91,000 square foot), New York City-based Saks Fifth Avenue began business on September 11, 1981.
 San Francisco's I. Magnin also completed a 2-level (81,000 square foot) store in the same year.
 OAKBROOK CENTER now encompassed approximately 1,660,000 leasable square feet.

 In the fall of 1987, another 2-level store block and a parking garage were completed.
 These were adjacent to a new Southeast Wing.
 This housed the Cineplex Odeon Oakbrook Center Cinemas 1-4, which showed its first features on December 25, 1987.
 The original 3-screen venue was rebranded as the Cineplex Odeon Oakbrook Center Cinemas 5-7.